ags10001111/Gansen_Deng_Portfolio/README.md

 # Portfolio Projects

-## A real-time and interactive web-based platform for visualizing and analyzing COVID-19 in Canada.
+## A real-time and interactive web-based platform for visualizing and analyzing COVID-19 in Canada

 - 🌐 [Website Link](https://covid-19-canada.uwo.ca/)
 - 📄 [Paper Link](https://www.ccsenet.org/journal/index.php/ijsp/article/view/0/43346)

-This is a website created during the COVID-19 pandemic period, which was designed to monitor the real-time changes of COVID-19 in Canada.
+This website was developed during the COVID-19 pandemic to monitor real-time changes in the spread of the virus across Canada.
+It was created by our research group, the GW Data Science Research Group (GW-DSRG).
+My primary responsibility was to design and implement the real-time data visualizations for the provinces of [Ontario](https://covid-19-canada.uwo.ca/en/ontario.html) and [Alberta](https://covid-19-canada.uwo.ca/en/alberta.html).
+The data visulization plots were created using the R package **plotly**.